 You may contact the Montgomery County Auditor's office at 937-225-4326 or visit the Auditor's website for more detailed information.
 After entering your parcel information and selecting the specific parcel you are researching, click on the Levy Distribution menu item

 If you pay your real estate taxes through an escrow plan with your mortgage company, the amount withheld will appear on the 1099 form sent to you by your mortgage company.
 If you do not have financial records of payments you have made for real estate taxes, please call our office at 937-225-4010, Option 1.
 The Treasurer's office does not automatically mail out this information.
 You must call to request an itemization of payments made on real estate taxes.

 The Treasurer's Office offers delinquent payment plans.
 Property owners entering into a monthly payment contract become current on their property taxes by paying toward all new taxes while paying off prior delinquent taxes, all without accruing additional interest and penalty.
-Please come to the Treasurer's Office or call the office at 937-225-4010, Option 2 to speak with a Delinquency Specialist.
+Click here for more information.

 You will receive your coupons when you set up your plan in the Treasurer's Office.
 You may request new coupons if needed.
 You will receive the next set of coupons in August.

 Montgomery County property owners have a duty and obligation to pay Real Estate Taxes.
 Real Estate Taxes are an important funding source for local schools and governments.
 Property owners who do not pay their taxes pass this responsibility to those who do pay their taxes.
 The Tax Lien Sale provides immediate funding of past due tax dollars to the agencies that rely on property tax funds.

 To see if you lien has been released:1.
 Click here and enter your property information.
 2. Look under the "Master Information" section of your property.
 If lien sold is still listed, your lien has not been released regardless of if you have paid the lien holder.